 1.3 Company users

-Company users are individuals associated with a company and are typically shoppers with various levels of permission to access store resources.
+Company users are individuals associated with a company and are typically shoppers with various levels of permission to access storage resources.

 - To add Company Users: